ftrackhq/ftrack-context-navigator/docs/source/develop.rst

 .. literalinclude:: ../../resources/interfaces/ctx_filesystem.py

-More information can be found at :class:`efesto_mcontextpicker.context.ContextInterface`.
+More information can be found at :class:`ftrack_mcontextpicker.context.ContextInterface`.

 How do I choose what interface to use?